The number of jobs for speech-language pathologists is increasing rapidly throughout the country, and Washington DC is no exception.

 The questions will cover feeding and swallowing, augmentative and alternative communicative, social and cognitive aspects of communicative, receptive and expressive language, and topics of voice, resonance, fluency, and speech production.

-You may take the National exam at any one of the four Praxis test centers in the greater DC area.
+You may take the National exam at any one of the many Praxis test centers in the greater DC area.
+With the use of remote proctors, it’s also becoming more common to take the test online at your own home.

 Step 4.
 Become Licensed and Begin Your Career as a Speech-Language Pathologist

-Once you’ve passed the national exam, you’ll need to fill out the DC license application and mail it to the DC Board at:
+Once you’ve passed the national exam, you can make your DC license application online with the Board of Health.

 - Results of a criminal background check